krypted/TheHistoryOfComputingPodcast/Books.md

 1. Anticipating Change, Secrets Behind the SAP Empire, Dr. Hasso Plattner
 1. A History of Photography, Taschen
 1. The World is Flat, Thomas L. Friedman
+1. Introduction to Computers and Data Processing, Shelly & Cashman
+2. Endless Loop, The History of the BASIC Programming Language, Mark Jones Lorenzo
+3. Showstopper, G Pascal Zachary
+4. danger.com, Joran Cray
+5. Grace Hopper and the Invention of the Information Age, Kurt Beyer

 *Note: Thanks to Drew Diver for his additions to the list!!!*